top of page

 Latest

 In this painting, I wanted to capture the expansive, uplifting power of joy.
-The figure’s open arms and outward-facing hands symbolize receptiveness: she’s open to the light, surrounded by the gentle movement of bright yellow butterflies.
-They embody transformation, vitality, and the beauty that surrounds us when we let light in.
+The figure’s open arms and outward-facing hands are meant to symbolize receptiveness: she’s open to the light, surrounded by the gentle movement of bright yellow butterflies.
+They embody transformation and the beauty that surrounds us when we let light in.

 Joy is not the absence of pain.
 The title, "With Songs of Joy Surround Me," comes from the idea that joy, when embraced, becomes a kind of melody that wraps around us, carrying us through the hardest of times.
 I wanted this piece to speak universally about the strength we find when we actively seek light and joy.
 Joy is an anchor, a source of resilience, and a gift we can share with others.